Pacific Wrecks

 World War II

-During World War II, retained its square configuration with modification.
-On February 28, 1943 the last of the 1st Cavalry Division's mounted units permanently retired their horses and converted to infantry formations.
-The division moved to Camp Stoneman, CA and prepared to move oversea to the South West Pacific Area (SWPA).
-Arriving in Australia, the 1st Cav continued training at Strathpine, Queensland.
-On July 26, 1943 moved to New Guinea.
+On February 28, 1943 the last of the 1st Cavalry Division's mounted units permanently retired their horses and became infantry formations.
+In preparation for moving overseas, the 1st Cav moved to Camp Stoneman to prepare to move to the South West Pacific Area (SWPA).
+When the 1st Cav arrived in Australia, the division continued training in Strathpine, Queensland.
+On July 26, 1943 the division shipped to New Guinea and continues training and preparing for combat operations.

-On October 20, 1944 participated in the American landings on eastern Leyte in the Philippines.
-On January 27, 1945 lands at Lingayen Gulf on Luzon as reinforcements and fought as a flying column south to Manila.
-On February 3, 1945 liberated Santo Thomas University then fought in Manila.
-On February 20, 1945 assigned the mission of seizing and securing crossings over the Marikina River and securing the Tagaytay-Antipolo Line.
-After being relieved on March 12, 1945 in the Antipolo area during the middle of the Battle of Wawa Dam, elements pushed south into Batangas and Bicol Region together with guerrillas.
-They mopped up the remaining pockets of resistance in these areas until July 1, 1945.
+On January 27, 1945 lands at Lingayen Gulf on Luzon in the Philippines as reinforcements and joined the flying column south to Manila.
+On February 3, 1945 liberated Santo Thomas University then fought in the Battle of Manila.
+On February 20, 1945 assigned the mission of seizing and securing crossings over the Marikina River and secured the Tagaytay-Antipolo Line.
+On March 12, 1945 relieved in the Antipolo area during the middle of the Battle of Wawa Dam, elements pushed south into the Batangas and Bicol Region with guerrillas.
+Afterwards, the division continued to mop up remaining pockets of resistance until July 1, 1945.
+Afterwards, the 1st Cav remained on Luzon.
+During World War II, 1st Cav casualties included: 4,055 Killed in Action (KIA), 734 Wounded In Action (WIA), 3,311 Missing in action (MIA) and 9 Prisoners Of War (POW).

 Postwar